Woman Finds A Box On Her Doorstep With A Wild Baby Inside

 Eating together

-In general, wild boars don’t have the best vision, and Yezhu was even more handicapper because he didn’t have any vision in one eye.
-That meant that the piglet couldn’t be sent to live in the wild on its own.
-So, Wei and her boyfriend built a house for the animal and even a little pool for it to cool off during the summer heat.
+In general, wild boars don’t have the best vision, and Yezhu was even more handicapped because she didn’t have any vision in one eye.
+That meant that the piglet couldn’t be sent to live in the wild on her own.
+So, Wei and her boyfriend built a house for the animal and even a little pool for her to cool off during the summer heat.

-“Her favorite thing to do would be digging up the garden and dipping in her own little pool,” Wei said.
+“Her favorite thing to do is dig up the garden and dip in her own little pool,” Wei said.
 “And she loves getting belly rubs while she sleeps.”

 Yezhu brought much joy to her parents, and they are happy to have her.

 "It was during a really hard and depressing time with the lockdown situation in the whole country when we found her," Wei said.
-"She really did make us closer, and our life is more positive when we're taking care of her and seeing her grow up."
+"She really did bring us closer, and our life is more positive when we're taking care of her and watching her grow up."